PombertLab/3DFI/README.md

 -rw-rw-r-- 1 jpombert jpombert     254 Jul 22 15:28 t000_.ss2
 ```

-The script [parse_rf_results.pl](https://github.com/PombertLab/3DFI/blob/master/Prediction/RoseTTAFold/parse_rf_results.pl) can be used to recurse through the subdirectories and copy the PDB model(s) with more descriptive names including that of the proteins to a selected location.
+The script [parse_rf_results.pl](https://github.com/PombertLab/3DFI/blob/master/Prediction/RoseTTAFold/parse_rf_results.pl) can be used to recurse through the subdirectories and copy the PDB model(s) with more descriptive names including the prefixes of the FASTA files to a selected location.
 To use [parse_rf_results.pl](https://github.com/PombertLab/3DFI/blob/master/Prediction/RoseTTAFold/parse_rf_results.pl),  type:

 ```bash
 $RF_3DFI/parse_rf_results.pl \